sourish-cmi/DS-Case-Studies/README.md

-# DS-Case-Studies
+# Case Studies of Data Science

-Case Studies of Data Science
+The purpose of this repository is to maintain case studies for data science teaching and learning.